Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: INTRODUCTION

 \section{INTRODUCTION}

 Multicopter UAVs have found great success as an inexpensive tool in several engineering applications such as precision agriculture \cite{mukherjee2019}, environmental survey \cite{lucieer2014,klemas2015}, construction management \cite{li2019} and load transportation \cite{villa2020}.
-However, the low cost of building and operating such platforms fuels novel configurations and designs.
+However, the low cost of building and operating multicopters fuels novel configurations and designs.
 Furthermore, the intended operating envelope continually expands as the novel designs are used in novel applications.
-Thus, due to nonlinear, often time-varying, and unmodeled dynamics, unknown and uncertain operating environments, and fast development cycles of novel configurations, multicopter control remains a challenging control problem.
+Thus, due to nonlinear, time-varying, unmodeled dynamics, unknown and uncertain operating environments, and fast development cycles of novel configurations, multicopter control remains a challenging problem.

 Several control techniques have been applied to design control systems for multicopters \cite{nascimento2019,marshall2021,castillo2004}.
-However, these techniques often require an accurate plant model and, thus, are susceptible to unmodeled dynamics, and physical model parameter uncertainty \cite{emran2018,amin2016}.
+However, these techniques often require an accurate plant model and, thus, are susceptible to physical model parameter uncertainty \cite{emran2018,amin2016}.
 Several adaptive control techniques have been applied to address the problem of unmodeled, unknown, and uncertain dynamics, such as model reference adaptive control \cite{whitehead2010,dydek2012}, L1 adaptive control \cite{zuo2014}, adaptive sliding mode control \cite{espinoza2021trajectory,wu20221, mofid2018}, retrospective cost adaptive control \cite{goel_adaptive_pid_2021,spencer2022}.

-The dynamics of a multicopter consist of coupled translational and rotational dynamics, resulting in 12th-order nonlinear dynamics.
-The \textit{state-of-the-art} control architectures decompose the nonlinear dynamics into simpler subsystem dynamics \cite{px4_architecture}.
-The state-of-the-art control systems consist of cascaded controllers in a multiloop architecture.
-The outer loop, whose output is the thrust vector, controls the translational dynamics, and the inner loop, whose output is the torque vector, controls the rotational dynamics.
-The force and torque control signals are then realized by the propellers of the multicopter using control allocation algorithms.